Torgo13/CustomRenderPipeline/Packages/com.unity.render-pipelines.universal/Documentation~/features/rendering-layers.md

 ![Light A affects Sphere D, but not Sphere C. Light B affects Sphere C, but not Sphere D.](../Images/lighting/rendering-layers/rendering-layers-example.png)

-To read how to implement this example, see section [How to use Rendering Layers](#how-to-rendering-layers).
+To read how to implement this example, refer to [How to use Rendering Layers](#how-to-rendering-layers).

 ## <a name="enable"></a>Enable Rendering Layers for Lights